 KU Law offers an extensive moot court program with a long tradition of success and excellence.
 Students' first experience in moot court comes in their spring semester Lawyering Skills class.
 All students write a summary judgment brief and engage in an oral argument before a "judge" (a law professor).

 For students interested in practicing and advancing their moot court skills, KU offers a variety of opportunities.
 All second-year students are eligible to compete in KU's Second-Year In-House Moot Court Competition.
-This is a one-credit course in which teams write an appellate brief and give a mock argument before the "U.S. Supreme Court."
+This is a one-credit course in which individuals write an appellate brief and give a mock argument before the "U.S. Supreme Court."

-Winners of the competition receive the Robert C. Foulston and George Siefkin Prizes for Excellence in Appellate Advocacy.
-The top eight teams in the competition form KU's Moot Court Council and represent KU in various national and international moot court competitions.
+The best advocates in the competition receive the Robert C. Foulston and George Siefkin Prizes for Excellence in Appellate Advocacy.
+Sixteen top performers form KU's Moot Court Council and represent KU in various national and international moot court competitions.